MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phones-system-with-calling-plans.md

 Business use cases are meant to document expected, measurable business outcomes, and include the following:

--   Description of current business process.
+-   Description of current business process

--   Challenges with existing business process defined.
+-   Challenges with existing business process defined

--   How technology can help overcome these challenges.
+-   How technology can help overcome these challenges

--   The expected, measurable, business outcomes if these challenges are overcome.
+-   The expected, measurable business outcomes if these challenges are overcome

 <table>
 <tbody>
 <tr class="header">
 <th align="left"><p><img src="media/audio_conferencing_image2.png" /></p></th>
 <td align="left"><p><strong>Description of current business process</strong></p>
-<p>Standard fit out of Contoso’s office workspaces includes a desktop phone for every desk and each employee will be provided with a direct inward dialing (DID) phone number.
+<p>Standard configuration of Contoso’s office workspaces includes a desktop phone for every desk.
+Each employee will be provided with a direct inward dialing (DID) phone number.
 The desktop phones are connected to a PBX system and connected to PSTN via session initiation protocol (SIP) trunk.
 Employees can only make and receive phone calls at their assigned desktop phones. </p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p><img src="media/audio_conferencing_image3.png" /></p></td>